ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Retail Management can be likened to the current relationship

-Retail Managers who are absent Opticianry skills need sufficient training, possibly even in-house certification, in subjects such as the Lifestyle Interview, Optics and Lens Design, and Custom Fitting and Delivery of prescription eyewear, including contact lenses, and Trial Lens and Frame use BEFORE they assume any policy-making or supervisory roles.
+Retail Managers who are absent Opticianry skills need sufficient training, possibly even in-house certification, in subjects such as the Lifestyle Interview, Optics and Lens Design, Custom Form-Fitting and Handcrafted Delivery of prescription eyewear, including contact lenses, and Trial Lens and Frame usage BEFORE they assume policy-making and-or supervisory roles.
 Currently, most get on-the-job training only, and their actions and decisions reflect their inexperience to the detriment of acceptable service.
-Again, providing professional vision care, i.e., designing, measuring, and custom fitting prescription eyewear ON PATIENTS requires much more technical expertise and people skills than what is required to service mercantile CUSTOMERS.
+Again, providing professional vision care, i.e., interviewing, designing, measuring, and the handcrafted form-fitting of prescription eyewear directly ON PATIENTS requires a lot of technical expertise, time, and people skills.
 Again:

-"The customized fitting of eyewear involves far more than just adjusting
+"The handcrafted form-fitting of eyewear involves far more than just adjusting

 a nose piece or bending a temple.
 It has to include reshaping, bending